Are you looking for ideas to style the wedding china that you so adore? Here are 7 easy steps to get you started with a vintage hutch cabinet.

 And used an antique blue vase to match the blue touches with the china and glassware.

-On the top of this old pine cabinet, I stacked a few large white dishes, a vintage soup tureen, cake stand, and a few wooden bowls for a soft texture.
+I stacked a few large white dishes, a vintage soup tureen, a cake stand, and a few wooden bowls on top of this old pine cabinet for a soft texture.

 I am slowly putting our home back together after an extensive interior painting project this past November.
 I will be blogging all about it soon, I promise!
 But for right now, I’m taking my time and enjoying every minute.